 My primary research interests are in the areas of artificial intelligence, machine learning, and economics.
-My current research is focused on Oversubscription Planning (OSP) problem with general additive utility functions.
+My current research is focused on Planning and Decision Making In Artificial Intelligence Oversubscription Systems with general utility functions.

 I received my B.Sc. in Industrial Engineering and Management (cum laude) and B.A. in Economics and Management from the Technion – Israel Institute of Technology.
 Before my Ph.D. studies, I was an information systems engineer at Elbit Systems for five years.

 Oversubscription planning termed by D. Smith (2004), also referred to as OSP, deals with achieving a state with a high utility value, given a budget on total action cost.
 This formulation allows us to handle situations with under-constrained resources, which do not allow us to achieve all possible goal facts.
 OSP objective differs from classical planning… Continue Reading Introduction to our research on oversubscription planning – OSP

 Our paper on Value Driven Landmarks for Oversubscription Planning is presented in the International Conference on Automated Planning and Scheduling – ICAPS 2018 Oversubscription planning is the problem of choosing an action sequence which reaches a state with a high utility, given a budget for total action cost.
 Most previous work on oversubscription planning was restricted… Continue Reading Check out our paper in ICAPS 2018